Dates: November 1 - 2, 2022

 Jason is a Registered Professional Planner with the City of Mississauga.
 He joined the organization in 2018 and is responsible for directing policy planning initiatives throughout the City.
 This includes the City’s Official Plan and a vast array of housing and employment data.
 Prior to joining Mississauga, Jason worked at Hemson Consulting for over ten years.

-Eldon Theodore is a Partner at MHBC with a dual specialization in planning and urban design where he has been practicing for 17 years.
-Eldon holds an Honours Bachelor Degree in Urban and Regional Planning from the University of Waterloo and a Masters in Urban Design Studies from the University of Toronto.
-Eldon has been trained under the National Charrette Institute System for facilitating community charrettes.
+Eldon Theodore is a Partner with MHBC, specializing in land use planning, urban design and sustainability.
+Eldon joined the firm in 2002, holds an Honours Bachelor Degree in Urban and Regional Planning from the University of Waterloo and a Masters Degree in Urban Design Studies from the University of Toronto.

-Eldon’s experience includes a broad range of projects related to urban design, intensification, master planning, community design and architectural control guidelines, community planning policy preparation, design concept development, visioning exercises, community engagement and public consultation.
-His experience also includes obtaining development approvals (Subdivisions, Condominiums, Site Plans, Official Plan and Zoning By-law Amendments, Consents and Minor Variances), project coordination and management, undertaking special studies and associated research, expert witness at the Ontario Municipal Board and presentations to Committees, Council and the general public.
+Eldon’s land use planning experience includes over 20 years of obtaining development approvals (Subdivisions, Condominiums, Site Plans, Official Plan and Zoning By – law Amendments, Consents, and Minor Variances), project coordination and management, undertaking special studies and associated research, expert witness at the Local Planning Appeal Tribunal and presentations to Committees, Council and the general public.

 Emily holds a Bachelor’s Degree in Sociology from Queen’s University.
 Before joining Cambridge Forums, Emily spent ten years working as an event manager; from leading full-scope event production of gala fundraisers in Toronto, to travelling the world as a destination wedding planner, managing each event from concept to onsite execution.
 Armed with deep expertise in relationship management and event logistics, Emily looks to deliver standout participant experiences as a Forum Director.
 Outside of the office, Emily can be found scouring Spotify for new music, hosting dinner parties for her friends and family, and perfecting her golf swing.